GFW4Fun/x-ui-pro/readme.md

 ### X-Ui-Pro (XrayWebUi + v2rayWebUi + Nginx + WARP + TOR + Psiphon) :rocket:
 x-ui-pro is an open-source project that provides an auto-installation script for a lightweight and secure web proxy server.
-It combines the features of xray-ui, v2rayA-ui, warp, psiphon tor and nginx to offer a comprehensive solution (Many protocols) for bypassing internet restrictions.
+It combines the features of xray-ui, v2rayA-ui, warp, psiphon tor and nginx to offer a comprehensive solution (Many protocols and tools) for bypassing internet restrictions.

 - Handle **WebSocket/GRPC/HttpUgrade** via **nginx**.
 - Supports multiple users and config via port **443**